tBaxter/questions-for-employers/README.md

 **What are the key accomplishments you’d like to see in this role over the next year?** This one's pretty much the inverse of the prior, but can be useful to compare and contrast responses.

-**To whom would I directly report to?** Honestly, I'm not sure this one is valuable unless you plan to internet-stalk your future boss.
+**Who would I directly report to?** Honestly, I'm not sure this one is valuable unless you plan to internet-stalk your future boss.
 But I keep it because it can, in some cases, help you get a better sense of the org chart and where you'd be on it.

 ## Culture
 **What type of people are successful here?
-What type of people are not?**
+What type of people are not?** Pay close attention to this one.
+You can potentially pick up a lot of red flags for homogenous, non-inclusive, bro-type cultures.
+The phrase "culture fit" could be a warning sign.

-**How do you determine if someone is a poor fit for the company?**
+**How do you determine if someone is a poor fit for the company?** Same as above, they may tell you more than they mean to about what they value (and what they don't).

 **If an employee does something harmful that isn't a fireable offense, how do you handle that?
 What steps do you take to create a culture of accountability?** They absolutely should have a plan for this.
 If they don't, any number of toxic-but-not-fireable behaviors are not being addressed.

-**Is there any sort of institutionalized way of dealing with plateauing or preventing burnout?** You should hear something about rotation of duties or location, sabbaticals, etc.
+**Is there any sort of institutionalized way of dealing with plateauing or preventing burnout?** You should hear something about rotation of duties or location, sabbaticals, etc. In other words, a real plan for avoiding burnout, not empty platitudes.

 **How does internal communication work?** This can be a *really* telling question.